Sorry, something’s gone wrong

 The tools

-Defining the user journey
+Redefining the user journey

 What we learned

-Before rebranding
+Before rebranding:

 Re-evaluate the brand